seanhatton/repronim.org/content/resources/tools/nipoppy/_index.md

 Nipoppy is a command line tool to manage a complete neuroimaging processing workflow.
 Nipoppy will organize and convertraw data, process it with existing or custom pipelines, and extract derived data for further statistical modeling and analysis.

+### Development status

+Nipoppy is complete as a system and is actively maintained.
+Not all commonly-used pipelines are available out of the box.

 ### Citation information

 ### Requisite knowledge to use